 - do not leave a fire unattended, even when it’s just smouldering

-Please note: bonfires are not permitted on any allotments in Harlow
+Bonfires are not permitted on any allotments in Harlow

 Report nuisance bonfires

 If you are significantly affected by bonfire smoke please contact an Advisor at Contact Harlow.
-It would be helpful if you would provide the following details;

-- Person or persons responsible for the fire (if known)
+- the person responsible (if known)

-- Whether plastic or other synthetic materials are being burnt
+- whether plastic or other synthetic materials are being burnt

-- Time and duration
+- the time and duration